-605.3E3 SAMPLE LETTER TO INDIVIDUAL CHALLENGING INSTRUCTIONAL MATERIALS
+Code No. 605.3E3 605.3E3 SAMPLE LETTER TO INDIVIDUAL CHALLENGING INSTRUCTIONAL MATERIALS

+Dear:

-Dear: We recognize your concern about the use of in our school district.
-The school realizes that not everyone will agree To help you understand the selection process, we are sending copies of the so hool district's: Instructional goals and objectives, Instructional Materials Selection policy statement, and Procedure for reconsideration of instructional materials.
-If you are still concerned after you review this material, please complete the return it to me.
+We recognize your concern about the use of in our school district.
+The school district has developed procedures for selection of instructional materials but realizes that not everyone will agree with every selection made.

+To help you understand the selection process, we are sending copies of the school district's:

+- 604 Instructional goals and objectives, - 605 Instructional Materials Selection policy statement, and - 606 Procedure for reconsideration of instructional materials.

+If you are still concerned after you review this material, please complete the Reconsideration Request Form and return it to me.
 You may be assured of prompt attention to your request.
-If I week, we will assume you no longer wish to file a formal complaint.
-Sincerely, Sincercy,
+If I have not heard from you within one week, we will assume you no longer wish to file a formal complaint.

+Sincerely,